 She looked up and saw me, and she looked really confused when she saw me watching her.
-When she recovered, she put a finger to her lips and disappeared.
+When she recovered, she put a finger to her lips for silence and disappeared.

 The next Angel I saw was in my sister's room.
 She had been putting the finishing touches on her Freckle Mask.
 The Angel had been surprised to see me, but not as surprised as the first Angel.
 She just smiled and disappeared.

 I never told my sister about it.
 I had tried to tell my grandmother about the first one, and she hadn't taken me seriously.
 She told me not to tell lies, so I never told anyone again.